maemreyo/glean-vault/glean/10_Sources/Articles/Cam 20 Listening Test 01.md

 **MAN** Yes, the location’s perfect, but that’s not necessarily why I’d recommend it.
 The food’s amazing.
 If you like fish, it’s probably the best restaurant in town for that.
 It’s always really fresh and there are lots of interesting dishes to choose from But all the food is good there.

-**WOMAN** Is it really [[20_Vocabulary/expensive|expensive]]?
+**WOMAN** Is it really expensive?

-**MAN** It’s certainly not cheap, but for a special [[20_Vocabulary/occasion|occasion]] I think it’s fine It’s got a great atmosphere and before dinner you can go up on the roof and have a drink It’s really nice up there, but you need to book It’s very popular as the views are spectacular.
+**MAN** It’s certainly not cheap, but for a special occasion I think it’s fine It’s got a great atmosphere and before dinner you can go up on the roof and have a drink It’s really nice up there, but you need to book It’s very popular as the views are spectacular.

 **WOMAN** Sounds good.
 So that’s definitely a possibility then.
 Is there anywhere else you can think of?